3 Tips to get better testimonials from your dream clients

 Testimonials you share on your website and social media platforms will then act as “references” and are a powerful way to get new people to trust you as a service provider long before they even reach out to you directly.

-In this 5-part blog series I’ll be sharing some helpful tips and tricks to transform your vague, generic client testimonials into five-star feedback snippets that tell your next dream client EXACTLY how awesome you are to work with!
+In this blog post I’ll be sharing some helpful tips and tricks to transform your vague, generic client testimonials into five-star feedback snippets that tell your next dream client EXACTLY how awesome you are to work with!
 And most importantly, will have you booked out with even more dreamy projects in the future!

 Today I’ll be taking you through 3 tips to help you get better quality testimonials from your clients…